usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 Hopefully if you're reviewing a pull request, someone sent you a link.
 If not though, you can find them easily.

-1. Just like creating a new pull request, at the top of the repo in github, there's a bar of links --- click the one that says _Pull reqeusts_
+1. Just like creating a new pull request, at the top of the repo in github, there's a bar of links --- click the one that says _Pull requests_

     ![Main toolbar on a repo](images/main-tabs.png)